yasskin/untranslatables/README.md

 * _I want to  be able to easily view several untranslatable words with a definition of each word_
 * _I want to be able to see at least one image that complements each word_
 * _I want to be able to view the App on a PC, laptop, phone or tablet_
+* _I want to be able to add words to a favorite list_

 * _As a site administrator:_
 * _I want to see a sorted list of all untranslatable words and click on any individual word to go to a detail page for that word_
 * _I want to be able to create, update, and destroy individual words and images_
-* _I do not want site visitors to be able to easily find the Admin section of the App_
+* _I do not want site visitors to be able to easily find the Admin section of the App (a password sign in for Admin)_

 Further Explorations

 * _Include tags for words (like humorous, dark, people or nature) that users can sort by_
+* _Site visitors should be able to share an untranslatable on Facebook, Twitter other social media sites or Email or Print it_
 * _Include categories (like language) that are sortable_
 * _Include phonetic spelling/pronunciation guide for each word_
 * _Include a poetic sentence for each word_
-* _Allow users to recommend additional words and make comments_
+* _Allow users to recommend additional words and/or make comments_
 * _Users should be able to access the App live on the internet_
-* _Site visitors should be able to share an untranslatable on Facebook, Twitter other social media sites or Email or Print it_
 * _The definitions of each word contain descriptions that help us see the world with fresh eyes._
+* _Create a game where users guess a word based on a definition_
+* _Create a memory game where users try to match two images/definitions_
+* _Allow users to sign up for a regular email with a new word sent to their inbox_
+* _Add country flag to each word_
+* _Link to additional information for each word_
+* _Create a splash page_
+* _Create a color picker for word tiles on the admin page_
+* _Allow users to click on a word and see an image (or an additional image)_

 ## Setup/Installation Requirements